 WRAP's Certification Program seeks to independently monitor and certify compliance with the 12 WRAP Principles.
 The WRAP Principles (See Appendix 2) are based on generally accepted international workplace standards, local laws and workplace regulations, and include the spirit or language of relevant conventions of the International Labor Organization (ILO), the United Nations Guiding Principles on Business and Human Rights, and the Organization for Economic Cooperation and Development (OECD)'s Guidelines for Multinational Enterprises.
 The first nine Principles cover child labor and forced labor, health and safety, harassment and abuse, discrimination, hours of work, compensation and benefits, and freedom of association.
 A Principle on environment serves to demonstrate a facility's commitment to environmentally responsible business practices.
 The final two Principles, on customs compliance and security, ensure that goods being shipped comply with applicable customs laws and that no nonmanifested cargo (drugs, bombs, etc.) is transported along with finished products.
-WRAP certified facilities demonstrate full compliance with the minimum security criteria of the United States Customs-Trade Partnership Against Terrorism (CTPAT) Guidelines for Foreign Manufacturers.
+WRAP follows the United States Customs and Border Protection (CBP)'s CTPAT (Customs Trade Partnership Against Terrorism) Guidelines for Foreign Manufacturers Minimum Security Criteria (MSC) as minimum requirements and has adopted those guidelines under WRAP's Principle 12 Security.
+In addition to a social compliance certification, facilities that are certified by WRAP will also meet the criteria necessary for a supply chain security audit.